dlt-hub/verified-sources/sources/zendesk/README.md

 8. After running the above curl command in terminal (or the Python script), you will get an access token in the response.

 9. This is the OAuth token.
-Save it, as this will need to be added to the pipeline.
+Save it, as this will need to be added to the source.

 </details>
 <details>